Best WordPress SEO Plugins Compared (2026)

 Price: USD 49 /year

-I ran all four plugins on the same test environment: a fresh WordPress 6.7 install on a DigitalOcean droplet with 2GB RAM, PHP 8.3, and MariaDB 10.11.
-Here’s how they stack up across the metrics that actually matter.
+I ran all 4 plugins on the same test environment: a fresh WordPress 6.7 install on a DigitalOcean droplet with 2GB RAM, PHP 8.3, and MariaDB 10.11.
+Here’s how they stack up across the metrics that matter.

 | Plugin | DB Queries | JS Size | TTFB Impact | Editor Load Time |